syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Template-Markers.md

 N> Image can be used in array, DataTable, and collection objects.

-Different positions of the image are maintained internally in the ImageVerticalPosition and ImageHorizontalPosition enumerators.
-To learn more about this, refer to the **ImageVerticalPosition** and **ImageHorizontalPosition** enumerators respectively in API section.
+Different positions of the image are maintained internally in the [ImageVerticalPosition](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.Implementation.TemplateMarkers.ImageVerticalPosition.html) and [ImageHorizontalPosition](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.Implementation.TemplateMarkers.ImageHorizontalPosition.html) enumerators.

 The output of all the image insertion options with input templates are as follows.